 Finding ways to stay safe when traveling alone is your number one goal.
 No matter where you are, walking alone can make you more vulnerable and a potential easy target for criminals.
 With that said, though, it is also easier to blend in with the crowd when you’re alone.
 Walk with purpose and avoid walking around with your face in a map.
 Pay close attention to your surroundings and follow your gut.

-Don’t Act Alone
+Don’t Act Like You're Alone

+Never tell strangers you're solo.
 If you are asking for directions, tell a little white lie.
 "Do you know where the park is?
 I’m meeting a friend."
 That way, if you do come across someone looking to take advantage, they don’t think you’re alone.

 Do Your Research